Perkasie Tunnel: Physical features

 The tunnel is curved and the entrances are constructed in such a way that light entering the tunnel at the 8th Street entrance is visible from the opposite end of the tunnel near Ridge Road; this is apparently not the case in the opposite direction.
 The edges of the tunnel are jagged, allowing beautiful ice structures to form when water dripping from the top and sides freezes in winter.

+Throughout random points along the tunnel water drips down through the ceiling.
+In the winter this creates large globs of ice that stick to the rails.
+After heavy rain towards the end of the tunnel water pours down into the tunnel through many pipes and cracks.
+About 3/4 of the way through the tunnel there is a large opening straight up.
+The top of it is covered by wooden planks, but the sky is still visible through the cracks.
+This gives just enough light to creat a spotlight effect on the rails.

 The tunnel is lined with stone masonry at both entrances.
 The walls in the interior of the tunnel are unfinished, blasted stone.
 The tunnel bore remains cool enough in summer that track workers or trespassers require a light jacket or sweatshirt.
 Signage on the Perkasie Tunnel consists of graffiti and the occasional "No Trespassing" sign.
 Cell phone service is unavailable inside the tunnel.

+At the exit of the tunnel, it is possible to get on top of the tunnel.
+This can be done by climbing the left side of the rocks after the exit.
+While there is a clear path to get up there, it is quite difficult and would only recommend attempting if you are in good physical condition.
+In addition the path is very steep and covered in mud.
+After rain it is nearly impossible to get up there even if you are athletic.
+If you are able to get on top, there is a path to walk back and reach the top of the tunnel.
+Theres space behind the concrete top which is about 34 feet tall.